grange85/ahfow-www/_drafts/my-record-collection-quiz-1.md

 {% ahfowimage "url" "caption" %}

-So - here are twenty questions, the answers to all of them can be found in the _My record collection_ series of posts, some will be easy to track down the answers to, others might require a bit of _lateral thinking_ or _legwork_ - there will be a prize for the person with the most
+So - here are twenty questions, the answers to all of them can be found in the _My record collection_ series of posts, some will be easy to track down the answers to, others might require a bit of _lateral thinking_ or _legwork_ - there will be a prize for the person with the most correct answers.

  - Where did I buy my 12" copy of the Pierre Etoile EP?
  - In 2016 I ranked Luna's seven albums - which did I rank 5th?